shinigami423/Election_Analysis/README.md

 The overall challenge is fairly straight foward, similiar to the module exercices, counting county by votes instead of the candidates by their votes.
 There were some hiccups using the _os.path.join_ command when loading the file but eventually resolved.

 ## Summary
-Election results(shown below) are saved on the text file name election_analysis.txt, printing the outcomes the same outline as was printed on the terminal.
+Election results(above image) is saved on the text file name election_analysis.txt, printing the outcomes the same outline as was printed on the terminal.
 The total vote count is 369,711.
 The largest county turnout is Denver and the winning candidate is Diana DeGette, who received 272,892 votes which accounts for 73.8% of total votes.

 ### Pros and Cons